 Q: Why does the background look fake?

 A: AI street backgrounds collapse into mush.
-Anchor with a specific location term — working harbor, open-air morning market, narrow alley with hand-painted walls.
+Anchor with a specific location term: working harbor, open-air morning market, narrow alley with hand-painted walls.
 Keep it slightly blurred so detail errors hide.
+Nano Banana Pro handles complex backgrounds and signage better than the others if mush keeps happening.

 Q: Should I shoot B&W or color for documentary?